sfraney/wilderness_pathfinder_connections/content/donate.md

 &nbsp;

-Wilderness Pathfinder Connections has applied for 501(c)(3) status and currently awaiting approval.
+Wilderness Pathfinder Connections is a registered 501(c)(3) nonprofit organization.
+Donations are tax-deductible to the fullest extent allowed by law.
+Our EIN is 33-3471172.

 &nbsp;